razor-network/docs-v2/docs/delegation/delegate.md

 ### Step 2 {#step-2}

-Now, click on “Connect Wallet” from the top right corner and make sure your network is set to “Skale Testnet”.
+Now, click on “Connect Wallet” from the top right corner and make sure your network is set to "Razor Schain".
 Next, visit https://razorscan.io/staking or click on “Staking” from the menu bar on the header and you should see the screen below:

 ![Screenshot](/img/delegate/delegation_step2.png)